 The Study of Vibes

 I've met plenty of skeptics over the years.
-But there are numerous philosophies, paradigms, and traditions from across the world that speak to similar phenomena: Prana, Qi, Ki, Lung, Mana, Orenda, Ruach, Pneuma, eternal and primal energy, life force, élan vital, and the corresponding ideas and practices of auras, halos, chakras, subtle energies, meditation, yoga, Qigong, tai chi, and “alternative” healing and medicine.
+But there are numerous philosophies, paradigms, and traditions from across the world that speak to similar phenomena: Prana, Qi, Ki, Lung, Mana, Orenda, Ruach, Pneuma, primal energy, life force, élan vital, and the corresponding ideas and practices of auras, halos, chakras, subtle energies, meditation, yoga, Qigong, tai chi, and “alternative” healing and medicine.
 Some of these traditions are abstract and esoteric while others are more concrete and convincing.
 Nevertheless, human energy systems are of global, cross-cultural, and historical interest.

 Here’s a dense overview about vibes.